 Due to the nature of the award, the Best Actor/Actress in a Leading Role nominees and winners will be determined by both a production and audition score.
 Eligible student performers will receive a combined adjudication score for their school’s production.
 The adjudicated score will count as 65% of the total score.
-Additionally, these student performers will be required to submit a song audition.
-The combined song audition score will count as 35% of the total score.
+Additionally, these student performers will be required to complete an audition.
+The combined audition score will count as 35% of the total score.
 The combined production and audition score will determine the nominees and the winners in this category.

-In 2021, the two CAPA Marquee Awards student nominees will join top musical theatre students from across the country for a remote theatre intensive where they will experience private coaching, master classes, and rehearsals in preparation for a special showcase performance and the chance to compete for scholarships and the national title.
-These students must be fully available and conflict-free for rehearsals at the Ohio Theatre from June 20-July 1, 2021.
-Specific dates and times will be confirmed at a later date.
+In 2022, two CAPA Marquee Awards student nominees will join top musical theatre students from across the country for a CAPA-sponsored theatre intensive where they will experience private coaching, master classes, and rehearsals in preparation for a special showcase performance and the chance to compete for scholarships and the national title of Best Actor and Best Actress.

 Student Participation Handbook

 Information about the adjudication process, panel audition, nomination process, Marquee Awards Showcase participation, and the National High School Musical Theatre Awards® can all be found in the Student Handbook for Best Actor/Actress in a Leading Role-Eligible Performers.